Old Bazaar, Prilep: Čarši Mosque

 Directly south of the Clock Tower is the Čarši Mosque, built in 1476 or 1477.
 It is also known as the Haci Hüseyin ben Abdallah Mosque, after the individual who ordered its construction.
 The date of its construction is a signifier of the time around when the commercial centre of Prilep shifted from its previous hub at the Varoš area below Marko's Towers to the plain further below through which the Prilep River passes.
 Much of the mosque was destroyed in a fire in 1856/1857.
 Afterwards, it consisted of an original portion and a reconstructed portion.
 Its single minaret has two balconies.

 The mosque sits in ruins after it was deliberately set on fire on 8 August 2001 by locals in response to the Karpalak ambush on the same day, in which 10 Macedonian security members from Prilep were killed by the National Liberation Army, part of the 2001 insurgency in Macedonia.
+The Macedonian government, with the assistance of UNESCO and Turkish foundations, had plans to reconstruct the mosque three years after it was razed, but the project did not take hold due to opposition from local residents.